obriencj/koji-habitude/README.md

 # koji-habitude

-**🚧 WORK IN PROGRESS 🚧**

-This project is *not* production ready.
-It's coming along fast, but there are challenges cropping up all of the time.
-Until this project has a version of 1.0, do not attempt to use it with a production Koji instance.

-However, if you have a test instance you want to try it on, give that a go and let me know!

-## Overview

 koji-habitude is an object management tool for [Koji](https://pagure.io/koji) build systems.
 It provides a declarative approach to managing koji objects through YAML templates and data files.